gordonwoodhull/quarto-light-dark-experiments/README.md

 The next div is a `lightDiv` or `darkDiv`, so remember it.
 If we have both a `lightDiv` and a `darkDiv`, we move the dark image in with the light image.

 This is maybe not robust if light or dark images are missing.
-Conceivably we could add structure through more harmless and invisible spans, or experiment with emitting other kinds of cell output, as it's not really markdown at this point.
+Conceivably we could add structure by also having e.g. `quarto-plot-start-marker`.

 We also need to remove the empty `darkDiv`, and possibly the markers, but it's in a loop and I don't want to think about that until we've validated this somewhat.

 ## Future

 It should be possible to put this stuff, along with stuff specific to plotting libraries, into a Python library using `with` statement and context managers.

+First priority is to validate the basic design across other Python plotting libraries, before cleaning up.

 ## Plotting package specifics